gsegalini/chess-web-game/README.md

 - Checks and impossible king moves
 - Redirect to / if no cookie is present in /game
 - Fix player counts
+- Premoves broken (piece captured while premoving, someone moved where pieace wanted to move, prob more)